nasa-jpl/fastcat/doc/fastcat_primer.md

 * Parsing global YAML parameters and delegating device parameter parsing to device classes
 * Memory management and structure of devices
-* Manages central Command queue (that all application commands must go through)
+* Manages central Command queue (that all application commands must go through)!
 * Provide device states to the application

 The public API is contained in the `src/manager.h` class definition